ptyn7600/PIR-motion-sensor/README.md

 ### Sensitivity <br/>
 To adjust the sensitivity, or the range, of the sensor, we rotate the orange left potentionometer.
 From the [datasheet](PIR-datasheet.pdf), we can adjust the range from 3 meters to 7 meters.
 To set the sensitivity of 3 meters, we rotate the potentionometer all the way to the left and clock-wisely rotate to increase the range.
-<br/>
+<br/><br/>
 The lowest sensitivity has been tested, and the farthest range it can detect a motion is aprroximately 3 meters.
 Therefore, the number from the datasheet is trustworthy.
 3-meter sensitivity is already far enough to be used in many applications or projects.
+But if range is not required to be exact in your project, it is better to rotate the potentionometer to the middle, which will give you approxiamtely 5-meter range.
+<br/>
 ### Time Delay <br/>
 ### Trigger Mode <br/>
 <br/>